Safety Drills and the Standard Response Protocol

 - Lockdown is when there is a suspected threat inside the building requiring that all rooms housing students, staff and visitors be locked.
 All exterior doors should be secured.
 All staff members are empowered to activate a lockdown if they witness a threat.

-- Earthquake - when you feel the ground shake, keep calm and immediately take protective actions: Duck, Cover, Hold on and then evacuate when shaking stops.
+- Earthquake or Evacuation - when you feel the ground shake, keep calm and immediately take protective actions: Duck, Cover, Hold on and then evacuate when shaking stops.

 - Reverse Evacuation is used to help get students and staff back into the building when it is dangerous to remain outside.